-- Snowflake's built-in SQL finally has an updated autocomplete feature.
+- Snowflake's built-in SQL has an updated autocomplete feature.

-Here at Integrate.io, our dog's not in this fight.
-Integrate.io supports all three data warehouses with a no-code ETL solution with blazing fast CDC and reverse ETL capability so our clients can build powerful data integration pipelines into any cloud data warehouse of their choice.
-However, we want to make sure that our clients who are comparing Redshift vs Snowflake make the right choice.
+We've already compared Amazon Redshift vs. Google BigQuery and Google BigQuery vs. Snowflake, but what about Amazon Redshift vs. Snowflake?
+Integrate.io supports all these data warehouses with a no-code data integration solution with blazing-fast ELT/CDC and reverse ETL capability so our clients can build powerful data integration pipelines into any cloud data warehouse of their choice.
+However, we want to ensure that clients comparing Redshift vs. Snowflake make the right choice.

 Table of Contents

-Regardless of the size of your data set, you can take advantage of fast query performance by using the same SQL-based tools and BI applications.
+Regardless of your data set's size, you can take advantage of fast query performance by using the same SQL-based tools and BI applications.

 Amazon Redshift exhibits superior performance by taking advantage of internal networking components.
 By utilizing high-bandwidth connections, proximity, and custom communication protocols, the system achieves high-speed communication between nodes.

-This means it’s not built on top of an existing database or a big data software platform (like Hadoop).
-Instead, Snowflake uses an SQL database engine with unique architecture that was specifically designed for the cloud.
+This means it’s not built on top of an existing database or a big data software platform like Hadoop, for example.
+Instead, Snowflake uses an SQL database engine with architecture specifically designed for the cloud.

-Snowflake is also a three-layer system that consists of:
+Snowflake is also a three-layer system consisting of:

-- Database Storage: Snowflake manages how the information, like file size, structure, and metadata, is stored in the database.
+- Database Storage: Snowflake manages how information like file size, structure, and metadata is stored in the database.

 - Query Processing: Snowflake processes queries using what's known as “virtual warehouses.”
 Each warehouse represents a cluster node that's independent of other cluster nodes and doesn't share compute resources across virtual warehouses.

-This data and analytics solution is also fast, user-friendly, and offers more flexibility than other, more traditional data warehouses because Snowflake separates compute and storage functions in their pricing, meaning you can pay for only the features you need when you need them.
-You're never charged for what you haven't used.
-With this approach, you save money, but you always have the flexibility to scale as needed.
+This data and analytics solution is also fast, user-friendly, and offers more flexibility than other more traditional data warehouses because Snowflake separates compute and storage functions in its pricing.
+That means you only pay for the features you need when you need them.
+You're never charged for what you haven't used, maximizing flexibility and scalability.

-For instance, if you’re thinking about running your data analytics workload entirely on the cloud, for example, the similarities between these two robust cloud data warehousing solutions are far greater than their differences.
+For instance, if you’re thinking about running your data analytics workload entirely on the cloud, the similarities between these two robust cloud data warehousing solutions are far greater than their differences.

 Snowflake offers cloud-based data storage and analytics in the form of the Snowflake Elastic Data Warehouse.
 In this scenario, users can analyze and store data using cloud-based hardware and software.

 If you use Snowflake ETL, once the data is stored in Amazon S3, for instance, you have the public cloud ecosystem at your disposal.
-And you can leverage its power without using tech services like Hadoop.
+You can leverage its power without using tech services like Hadoop.

-- To bundle or not to bundle.
-Redshift bundles the compute and storage services, providing instant scalability to enterprise-level if necessary.
-But Snowflake offers to compute and storage as separate services, and both have tiered editions, which for some businesses might be the more flexible, common-sense solution — you still get the features you need but can scale at any time.
+- To bundle or not to bundle: Redshift bundles the compute and storage services, providing instant scalability to enterprise level if necessary.
+But Snowflake offers compute and storage as separate services, and both have tiered editions, which for some businesses might be the more flexible, common-sense solution—you still get the features you need but can scale at any time.

-- JSON=Deal?
+- JSON: Deal?
 Or no deal?
 Snowflake offers more robust JSON storage than Redshift, meaning the functions for JSON storage and query are natively built into Snowflake.
-Redshift, on the other hand, splits JSON into strings upon load, making it much more difficult to query and make use of.
+Redshift, on the other hand, splits JSON into strings upon load, making it much more difficult to query and use.

 - Security: All you can eat?
 Or one plate at a time?
-Redshift's abundant security options allow businesses to customize an encryption solution —but there is a lot of choiceschoice!
+Redshift's abundant security options allow businesses to customize an encryption solution.
 Snowflake's security and compliance attributes are natively built into each tiered option, so security is a no-brainer: it's there from the moment of integration according to your business's data strategy.